keboola/connection-docs/components/extractors/marketing-sales/salesforce/index.md

 * TOC
 {:toc}

 This extractor allows you to import data from Salesforce via the Bulk API.
-Data can can be fetched in two ways; by running a specified SOQL query, or by selecting a salesforce object and getting all data from that object.
+Data can be fetched in two ways; by running a specified SOQL query, or by selecting a Salesforce object and getting all data from that object.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **Salesforce V2** extractor.